mediacloud/rss-fetcher/doc/stats.md

 ### Statsd metric types

-1. Counter:  An integer value that only increases (an odometer); An event counter.
+1. Counter:  An integer value that only increases (an odometer);
+    An event counter.
+Multiple increments for a counter are summed for each reporting interval (default period is 10 seconds).

 2. Gauge: A numeric value that can go up or down (gas gauge, thermometer, load average, disk space used, queue length).
+    A new gauge report replaces the existing one (non-additive);
+    Each gauge report "sticks" until replaced by another.

 3. Timer: aggregate statistics of duration timings.

 [statsd metric_types page](https://github.com/statsd/statsd/blob/master/docs/metric_types.md)